Solvency Ratio

 • Debt-to-equity (D/E) ratio: Compares a company’s debt to its equity.

-• Lenders: Assessing a company's creditworthiness before providing loans.
+• Lenders: Evaluate a company’s creditworthiness before approving loans.

-• Investors: Evaluating the risk associated with investing in a company's bonds.
+• Investors: Assess the risk of investing in a company’s bonds.

-Solvency ratios differ from liquidity ratios in their focus on long-term financial stability rather than short-term solvency.
+Solvency ratios focus on long-term financial stability, unlike liquidity ratios, which measure short-term solvency.

 Conclusion